Looking for a weekend getaway that offers something for everyone in the family and won’t bust your budget? Head up the Turner Turnpike to Tulsa!

 The Philbrook Museum of Art and Gilcrease Museum are well known for their wonderful and diverse collections and exhibits, but you may not be aware of all the programs they offer for families.
-On the second Saturday of each month, Philbrook admission is free and they offer free art projects for families.
+On the second Saturday of each month, Philbrook admission is free for the whole family and they offer free art projects for designed for visitors of all ages.
 If you’re not able to make it then, enjoy scavenger hunts and activity backpacks tailored to specific parts of the museum available any time you visit.
 Don’t forget to sign your kids up for a MyMuseum program, where kids get a free art supply each month when they return with their MyMuseum kit.
 The gardens and outdoor sculptures are enjoyable throughout the year.
 There are many steps, which can make strollers or wheelchairs challenging, but there are ramps in most parts to allow everyone to explore.

 Shop ‘Til You Drop

-If you have shopaholics in your family, Utica Square and Cherry Street offer interesting shops that you likely won’t find anywhere else.
+If you have shop-a-holics in your family, Utica Square and Cherry Street offer interesting shops that you likely won’t find anywhere else.
 Utica Square has a mix of local and national retailers and several upscale restaurants.
-This beautiful shopping center also has different events throughout the year, such as the upcoming Art in the Square on Saturday, October 6 from 10am–5pm, where local artists will display their works along the sidewalks.
+This beautiful shopping center also has different events throughout the year, such as the live music every Thursday from 7-9pm all summer long and the upcoming Art in the Square on Saturday, October 3 from 10am–5pm, where local artists will display their works along the sidewalks.
 The Cherry Street District has a variety of boutiques, art galleries, and restaurants, plus a great farmer’s market each Saturday morning through October.

 Where to Stay